 - High color – The high-color state has no color limitations, so the corresponding active versions of your watch face can be replicated more closely.
 High color Always-On states are available only for Gear S3 or newer devices.

 You can design your own Always-On watch face with a limited number of features and functions to accommodate color restriction.

 Create a Low-Bit Color Watch Face

 1. Click Project > Always-on state.

 3. Click the Always-on tab on right top corner and select Low-bit color to generate a low-bit color watch face.

-This will generate a low-bit color watch face.
+This generates a low-bit color watch face.
 You can also modify the Always-On watch face per your own design.
-In this example, we will change the background to a dark color and remove the battery indicator.
+In the following example, we changed the background to a dark color and remove the battery indicator.

 a.
 Change the background to a gray-scale image:

 Similarly, you can create a high-bit color watch face for Always-On mode.

 4. Click the button shown in the red square below to run the Watch Face On emulator.